Tessa’s Recipe Rundown

 How to Glaze a Bundt Cake

 Bundt cakes are nothing without their beautiful luscious glazes.
 This glaze is a variation of chocolate ganache and is thick, fudgy, and shiny.
 To make for a perfect presentation, place the baked cake on a cake stand.
-Here’s how to best glaze this Peppermint Mocha Bundt Cake:
+My tips for glazing:

 - Tear strips of parchment paper and slide them so they are slightly under the cake and covering the stand around the entire circumference.
 This will prevent the glaze from getting all over the cake stand.

 - Wait until the ganache has cooled enough so that it is very thick.
-You can pop it in the fridge or freezer briefly to speed this up.
+You can pop it in the fridge or freezer briefly to speed this up, but be cautious doing this as it can over-thicken quickly.

 - Slowly pour the ganache over the cake, letting it drip over the edges on its own.